 McNamara Park, Broke

 The kids will love the rides, animal display and lasertag while mum and dad enjoy the festival atmosphere.
 Over 60 market stalls, food trucks, children’s activities and rides, whip cracking, live music, bush poetry, rocker car racing and so much more throughout day.

 Free mine tours to Bulga Open Cut mine will operate between 10am and 1.30pm for the whole family.

 The Fair Line-up

 Former Australian Whipcracking Champion Andrew Thomas will get the Fair off to a cracking start!
 He’ll share his passion for whip cracking and plaiting with a kids coaching clinic and plaiting demonstrations.
-Bring your own whip or use one provided between 11.30am and 3pm.
+Bring your own whip or use one provided.

 Rocker Cover Car Racing: Prizes to win!